zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Carla doesn’t understand what he’s talking about.
 T hen he goes on to describe what Carla’s mother is like.

 He says, “She’s constantly giving me advice on how to be a better husband.”
 “Constantly” means frequently and repeatedly, conti nuously without stopping, or simply all the time.
 Marc thinks that his mother-in -law – that is, Carla’s mother – is always giving him advice on how to be a better h usband.
-Carla says, “Well, we just got married and she wants our marriage to be t he best it can be.”
+Carla says, “Well, we just got married and she wants our marriage to be the best it can be.”
 So now Carla is defending her own mother, saying, “Oh no, my mother isn’t that bad.”
 Marc says, “I know, but your mother has a really sh arp tongue and she doesn’t hold back.”

 “To have a sharp (sharp) tongue” means to be very h onest with someone, but in a way that is very critical, in a way that can ofte n be very mean.
 “To have a sharp tongue” usually means to be very direct with someon e, but in a way that can seem hurtful, can hurt another person’s feelings. “ To hold back” is a phrasal verb meaning not to do something that you might want to do or you might want to say.
 “Not to hold back” means that you say what you want .
 You don’t worry about hurting someone else’s feelings.